mathgladiator/adama-lang/reference/src/reference/stdlib-math.md

   formula a_x = x.abs();
 ```

-Also, many math functions also work on [maybe types](/guide/maybe.md) since some mathematical operators may be undefined.
+Also, many math functions also work on [maybe types](/guide/maybe.md) since some mathematical operators may be undefined (i.e. division by zero).
 Operating on maybe types, while inefficient, allows for expressive compute.

 ## Type: int